 Farmers across Iowa are implementing 4R Plus practices to help ensure better soil health, higher productivity and cleaner water.

-Fayette County, Iowa
+Boone County, Iowa

 "On our flat, tile-drained landscape, subsurface drainage is where we focus our stewardship efforts.
 The in-field practices we use – cover crops, rotational grazing, no-till, strip-till and data-driven nutrient management – provide the control we need to protect our investment and the natural resources.
 The motto on our farm is to strive for continual improvement.
 I believe if I’m not protecting the soil then I’m not doing my job as a farmer, a mother and a community member."